 Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

-BE-FELLOW is a collaboration between Bauhaus Earth and Experimental.
+Experimental Fellowship at Bauhaus Earth started as a collaboration between Bauhaus Earth and Experimental in 2022.
 The program supports emerging protagonists of the Bauwende, or the changing building culture, with the aim of developing new forms of expression for a sustainable built environment.
 The fellows will receive financial support and access to an intellectual and professional network (for a period to be determined depending on the project) that will allow them to pursue their experimental questions and design approaches.
 The projects are strongly encouraged to challenge existing building codes and conventions.

-The scholarship projects aim to bring together experts, students and local stakeholders to promote knowledge of local, bio-based and circular building and to bridge the gap between institutional research and building practice.
+The fellowship projects aim to bring together experts, students and local stakeholders to promote knowledge of bio-regional, regenerative and circular construction and to bridge the gap between institutional research and building practice.

-An international, interdisciplinary team of external experts advises Experimental on content and on the selection of scholarship recipients:
+An international, interdisciplinary team of external experts advises Experimental on content and on the selection of fellowship recipients:

 Prof. Florian Nagler

-Professor of Architectural Design and Construction, TU München / Florian Nagler Architekten
+Professor of Architectural Design and Construction, TU Munich / Florian Nagler Architekten, Munich

 Prof. Anna Ramos

-Adjunct professor of Architectural Technology, ETSAB – UPC / Director Fundació Mies van der Rohe
+Adjunct professor of Architectural Technology, ETSAB – UPC / Director Fundació Mies van der Rohe, Barcelona

 Prof. Christiane Sauer